TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 90/Psalms 90.11.md

 ---

-Who knoweth the power of thine anger, And thy wrath according to the fear that is due unto thee?
+Who knows the power of your anger, your wrath according to the fear that is due to you?